Thermal conductivity

 The thermal conductivity lambda (λ) of a solid, a fluid or a gas may basically be understood as the speed at which a defined amount of heat travels as it goes through a particular substance.
 A low λ value means low thermal conductivity.

-For both liquids and gases lambda highly depends on the temperature, whereas pressure dependence is comparitively low.
+For both liquids and gases the thermal conductivity highly depends on the temperature, whereas its pressure dependence is comparitively low.
 The measure for lambda is W/(m*K) (Watts per Meter and Kelvin).

 Typical lambda values for different fluids